BWCache: Accelerating Video Diffusion Transformers through Block-Wise Caching: More Visual Results

+While the similarity indicator effectively identifies when features are stable enough for cache reuse, we observe that once cache reuse begins, the subsequent feature changes become unpredictable.
+As illustrated in Figure \ref{fig:ar1_cache_opensora}, after multiple cycles of cache reuse, the feature variations exhibit irregular patterns that deviate from the expected U-shaped trajectory.
+In this case, each reuse step propagates small discrepancies, which accumulate over time and cause the latent representation to drift away from the intended denoising path.
+This latent drift introduces additional error that cannot be easily predicted or corrected by dynamically monitoring the L1 distance alone.

-\section{More visual results}
+\section{More Visual Results}

-The additional visual comparison results for Open-Sora, Open-Sora-Plan, and Latte are presented in Fig. \ref{fig:video_sora}, Fig. \ref{fig:video_plan}, and Fig. \ref{fig:video_latte}.
+The additional visual comparison results for Open-Sora, Open-Sora-Plan, Latte, Wan 2.1, and HunyuanVideo are presented in Figure \ref{fig:video_sora}, Figure \ref{fig:video_plan}, Figure \ref{fig:video_latte}, Figure \ref{fig:video_wan}, and Figure \ref{fig:video_hy}.
 All prompts sourced from the Open-Sora gallery \cite{lin2024open}, VBench benchmark \cite{huang2023vbench}, and T2V-CompBench \cite{sun2024t2v}, which collectively offer diverse and representative scenarios for comprehensive evaluation.
 Our method demonstrates consistent fidelity across diverse models, styles, and content types in video generation while maintaining computational efficiency.